e-Spirit/javascript-content-api-library/README.md

 # JavaScript Content API Library

-The JavaScript Content API Library a.k.a Content API is an interface handling data coming from the FirstSpirit [CaaS](https://docs.e-spirit.com/module/caas/CaaS_Product_Documentation_EN.html) and the Navigation Service.
+The JavaScript Content API Library a.k.a.
+Content API is an interface handling data coming from the FirstSpirit [CaaS](https://docs.e-spirit.com/module/caas/CaaS_Product_Documentation_EN.html) and the Navigation Service.
 The data is processed and transformed so that it can be used in any JavaScript project.